 PS 3280 Asset Retirement Obligations ("PS 3280") requires entities to record asset retirement obligations.
 An asset retirement obligation is a legal obligation associated with the retirement of a tangible capital asset.
 Asset retirement costs associated with a tangible capital asset controlled by the entity increase the carrying amount of the related tangible capital asset and are expensed in a rational and systematic manner.
 Asset retirement costs associated with an asset no longer in productive use are expensed.
-Subsequent measurement of the liability can result in either a change in the carrying amount of the related tangible capital asset or an expense, depending on the nature of the remeasurement and whether the asset remains in productive use.
+Subsequent measurement of the liability can result in either a change in the carrying amount of the related tangible capital asset of the related tangible capital asset of the related tangible capital asset.
+Subsequent measurement and whether the asset remains in productive use.
 Upon adoption of PS 3280, landfill closure and post-closure liabilities will fall under this new standard and PS 3270 Solid Waste Landfill Closure and Post-Closure Liability ("PS 3270") will no longer apply.